oscdoctest/Qi-Docs/docs/indexes.rst

     this.Recorded = null;
   }

-To turn the simple QiType from above into a type supporting the DerivedCompoundIndex type with a compound index based on the Simple.Time and DerivedCompoundIndex.Recorded, you would extend the type as follows
+To turn the simple QiType shown in the example into a type supporting the DerivedCompoundIndex type with a compound index based on the Simple.Time and DerivedCompoundIndex.Recorded, you would extend the type as follows:

 *Python*